-- Manual We highly recommend reading the manual, mn309man.pdf. - Demo_apps This directory contains the source files for the projects. - Demo_apps\web1_pages Has the web pages used by the web1 application. - Demo_apps\web2_pages Has the web pages used by the web2 application. - MCF5208EVB contains the projects and an evaluation version of the netlib library. - Netlib This directory normally hold the core CMX-MicroNet library.
+- Manual We highly recommend reading the manual, mn309man.pdf. - Demo_apps This directory contains some of the source files for the projects. - MCF5223EVB contains the projects and an evaluation version of the netlib library. - Netlib This directory normally hold the core CMX-MicroNet library.
 For the evaluation version only the CMX-MicroNet header files are here. - PCtestprograms These are programs, to run on a PC.
-They are used so that the CMX-MicroNet MCF5208 software has something to talk to.
+They are used so that the CMX-MicroNet MCF52235 software has something to talk to.
 See the README.TXT file. - Util These are various utilities used in building the software.
 See the util.txt file.